ninjaprox/NVBnbCollectionView/README.md

 In portrait, height of grid cell and parallax cell are specified in `gridCellSize` and `parallaxCellSize` respectively in layout, width will be calculated base on `gridPadding` and collection view width.

-In landscape, width of grid cell and parallax cell are specified in `gridCellSize` and `parallaxCellSize` respectively in layout, height will be calculated base on `gridPadding` and collection view height.

-This is also applied for others (i.e. header, more loader and spacing between grid cells).
+The same is applied in landspace and for other (i.e. header, more loader and spacing between grid cells).

 # Usage